sassoftware/restaf-uidemos/README.md

-# A Data Editor example using @sassoftware/restafedit and React components
+# A component for Editing Data in SAS Viya

 - [Installation](#install)
 - [Configuration](#config)